Skip to main content

 What should I do if my water system has a low score?

 Request your utility's Consumer Confidence Report (CCR), get an independent water test from a certified lab, and consider a certified water filter for the specific contaminants detected.
 For health-based violations, follow any boil water advisories.
-See our tap water safety guide for step-by-step instructions.

 Do you track PFAS and microplastics?